husqybot/husqybot.github.io/docs/modules/serverstats.md

 - `Members`: Will track the total amount of members, number of joined members and number of left members;
 - `Activities`: Will track the statuses of members in the server and the activities server members have (incl. the amount of time they have had that activity);
 - `Voice`: Will track the amount of time members are in a voice channel;
-- `Function reminders`: Will track the amount of reminders created and deleted;
 - `Function giveaways`: Will track the amount of giveaways created, deleted and responded to by members;
 - `Module autoresponder`: Will track the amount of triggers created, deleted and hit, the amount of time it took for the triggers to be checked and also the amount of responses created and deleted;
 - `Module verifier`: Will track the amount of time it took for the verification to be handled;
 - `Module tags`: Will track the amount of tags created and deleted and the time it took for tags to be sent;
 - `Module rules`: Will track the amount of rules added and removed and the time it took to check for the rules to be send;
 - `Module invite tracker`: Will track the amount of invites that are created and deleted;